Pakistan welcomes Sri Lanka allowing burial options for COVID-19 victims

 Prime Minister Imran Khan thanked the Sri Lankan leadership and welcomed the official notification issued in this regard.

-“I thank the Sri Lankan leadership and welcome the Sri Lankan govt’s official notification allowing the burial option for those dying of COVID-19,” the Prime Minister said in a tweet.
+“I thank the Sri Lankan leadership and welcome the Sri Lankan govt’s official notification allowing the burial option for those dying of COVID-19,” the prime minister tweeted.

 Foreign Minister Shah Mahmood Qureshi in a tweet said Pakistan was grateful to the leadership of Sri Lanka for allowing the option of burial for victims of COVID-19.